 From our work with sustainable buildings, Cornerstone has become engaged with issues involving the effective use of sustainable technologies in society as a whole.
-This includes interaction with organizations like AASHE, ASHRAE, Athena, and Bullfrog.
+This includes interaction with organizations like AASHE, ASHRAE, Athena, Bullfrog, and Aging 2.0.

 The resources below are some of those we consider to be timely, authoritative, and thought provoking for others who may be interested in this complex emerging field.
 Please let us know your thoughts by sending us an email at firstname.lastname@example.org

 a list of great books covering the spectrum of debate over the future of culture, technology, and the idea of sustainability

 Green Buildings: Past, Present and Future, March 2018

 A review of the history of the green building movement, highlights from our recent green building projects, and a look ahead at the exciting opportunities on the horizion

 Green Building Principles & Practices, February 2018